website-scraper/website-scraper-puppeteer/README.md

 ```
 Puppeteer plugin constructor accepts next params:
 * `launchOptions` - *(optional)* - puppeteer launch options, can be found in [puppeteer docs](https://github.com/GoogleChrome/puppeteer/blob/v1.20.0/docs/api.md#puppeteerlaunchoptions)
 * `scrollToBottom` - *(optional)* - in some cases, the page needs to be scrolled down to render its assets (lazyloading).
-Because some pages can be really endless, the scrolldown process can be interrupted before reaching the bottom when one or both of the bellow limitations are reached :
+Because some pages can be really endless, the scrolldown process can be interrupted before reaching the bottom when one or both of the bellow limitations are reached:
     * `timeout` - in milliseconds
     * `viewportN` - viewport height multiplier
+* `blockNavigation` - *(optional)* - defines whether navigation away from the page is permitted or not.
+If it is set to true, then the page is locked to the current url and redirects with `location.replace(anotherPage)` will not pass.
+Defaults to `false`

 ## How it works
 It starts Chromium in headless mode which just opens page and waits until page is loaded.